-Out of the nearby towns around Barcelona, Sitges is definitely one of the most visited, and has become a hot spot for its sandy beaches, active nightlife and historical landmarks.
-Regarded as main-land Ibiza or the Saint -Tropez of Spain.
+Out of the nearby towns around Barcelona, Sitges is definitely one of the most visited.
+It has become a hot spot for its sandy beaches, active nightlife and historical landmarks.
+Is widely regarded as the main-land Ibiza or the Saint -Tropez of Spain.

-Festivals and Celebrations in Sitges
+Festivals and Celebrations

 One of the most established Film Festivals in Europe, it showcases mainly fantasy and horror movies.
-Big celebrity names among past editions are: Quentin Tarantino, Elijah Wood, Bruce Willis, Anthony Hopkins, Ralph Fiennes, Antonio Banderas and Guillermo del Toro, among many others.One of the most peculiar attractions is the “Zombie walk” taking place down Sitges’ streets, with free makeup provided by the Festival.
+Big names among past editions are: Quentin Tarantino, Elijah Wood, Bruce Willis, Anthony Hopkins, Ralph Fiennes, Antonio Banderas and Guillermo del Toro, among others.One of the most peculiar attractions is the “Zombie walk” taking place down Sitges’ streets, with free makeup provided by the Festival.

-It features parties and events such as Kylie Minogue and Lady Gaga impersonators, Tribute to Abba, Mr. Gay Pride Spain, Miss Drag Queen Sitges, High Heel Race, White Night Party, beach parties and even some pre-events from the Circuit Festival.
+It features parties and events such as Kylie Minogue and Lady Gaga impersonators, tribute to Abba, Mr. Gay Pride Spain, High Heel Race, White Night Party, beach parties and even some pre-events from the Circuit Festival.

-The Carnival which has been celebrated at Sitges nonstop for over a century now on the months of February or March.
+The carnival which has been celebrated nonstop for over a century now on the months of february or march.
 The event has become so notorious, that it draws big crowds every year from Barcelona and nearby towns, eclipsing other carnival festivals.

-How to get to Sitges:
+How to get there

 Bus: Monbus Bus Company.
 Bus stop at Ronda Universitat 33.

 Find Hotels in Sitges